|BSc (Hons) Diagnostic Radiography with Integrated Foundation Year||BMBS Bachelor of Medicine, Bachelor of Surgery with Foundation (Year 0)|

 The University of Plymouth Medicine and Dentistry Admissions Team process applications as follows:

-1. Shortlisting for interview – Applicants are considered for interview based on relevant academic qualifications alone.
+1. Shortlisting for interview – Applicants are considered for interview based on relevant academic qualifications and non-academic criteria alone.
 We do not currently consider personal statements or work experience when selecting for interview

 The Admissions Advisory Panel consider many factors when choosing who will be invited to attend an interview, including the number of places available on the course and the number of applications received, alongside the academic profiles of all of our applicants